Blaine County, Idaho: County profile

 Most Blaine County residents live in the Wood River Valley along State Highway 75 in the western half of the county.
 This area includes all of the county's incorporated cities and towns except Carey, which is located in the south-central part of the county at the junction of US 20 with US 26/93.
 The county's gerrymandered southeastern panhandle, known locally as the Yale area, is sparsely populated.

 As the home of a major ski resort, Blaine County has a higher cost of living than surrounding areas; the median value of its owner-occupied housing units is more than double the state average.
 As a result, many who work in Blaine County live in outlying areas, particularly in the city of Shoshone in neighboring Lincoln County.
 It is estimated that 2,540 people from outside the county commute to work in Blaine County.

+A portion of Blaine County, the "Yale" area, forms a political peninsula.
+Douglas S. Jones of the Mini-Cassia News Service wrote that access to a Union Pacific railroad line, and therefore getting tax money from it, is likely why the county wanted that strip of land.

 Government and politics

 Since 1992, Blaine County has gained a reputation as a Democratic Party enclave in strongly Republican Idaho.
 The Democratic presidential candidate has won the county in every election since; that year, incumbent George H. W. Bush finished third behind Bill Clinton and Ross Perot.
 In 2000 and 2004, Blaine was the only Idaho county carried by Al Gore and John Kerry, respectively.
 Barack Obama carried the county in 2008 by a 33.2% margin over John McCain, while McCain won statewide by a 25.3% margin.
 It was one of three counties (Latah, Teton) in Idaho won by Obama in 2008, and by far the highest margin.
 In 2020, Joe Biden defeated incumbent Donald Trump in the county by 36.8 percentage points, with his 67.1% vote share being the highest for any Democrat since 1900.

 Obama also carried Blaine County in 2012 with 58.8 percent of the vote, compared to Mitt Romney's 38.7 percent.
 Blaine County was the only Idaho county in which Obama received over 50 percent of the vote, although he also carried Latah County with 49.6 percent of the vote.
 From 1968 through 1988, a less populated Blaine County was won by the Republican candidate in all six presidential elections, as was the state of Idaho, although even then the county voted more Democratic than Idaho as a whole in every election going back to 1924.

 Similar to other Idaho counties, an elected three-member county commission heads the county government.
 Other elected officials include clerk, treasurer, sheriff, assessor, and prosecutor.